 Service – George Milne

 HRN Tractors Kinloss was purpose built, and opened in May 1999 to cater for customers in Morayshire and The Highlands.
 It offers a medium size stockholding of new and used machines and is well equipped to handle all your parts and servicing requirements.

 Opened in May 2013 is our Muir of Ord depot, branching out to the north west of Scotland, to serve the Inverness and Dingwall area.
 It offers a medium size stockholding of new and used machines.
 There is a busy parts department and large workshop area with 3 service technicians as well as office staff.

-Earnvale Tractors is based at Balbeggie in Perthshire.
+Our Balbeggie depot in Perthshire was formerly known as Earnvale Tractors.
 Although they have been established for over 40 years, they have been part of the HRN family controlled company, since 1982 when it was purchased from the Guinness Group.
 Earnvale Tractors relocated to a purpose built depot in 1999 which now includes a combine storage shed.
 The Harvest Centre, which was built in 2008, has since been increased to double the original size and can now house 20 combines undercover.

 Agritrac Exports was founded in 2004 and specialises in export sales.
 The new depot near Stirling in the heart of Scotland provides ideal transportation links and access via the M80/M9, with Glasgow and Edinburgh Airport each only 30 minutes away.
 They have many years of experience in global network transportation systems, and a dedicated multi-lingual sales team to deal with enquiries from around the globe.